zhaoyuzhi/D2HNet/README.md

 ### 4.2 Hyper-parameters of the network

-Users may change some parameters in `yaml` files to fit their machine and requirement:
+Users may change some parameters in the `yaml` files to fit their machine and requirement:

+#### Training parameters:
+- epochs: overall training epochs
+- train_batch_size: training batch size, where one batch denotes that selecting one training image
+- num_workers: the number of workers for training dataloader
+- start_idx: if the users continue the training process, please enter the previous number of trained epochs.
+Also, remember to change `finetune_path`
+- finetune_path: the path to load pre-trained weights

+#### Loss and Optimizer parameters:
-- vgg_model_path: if users want to add the perceptual loss, please download VGG-16 officially pre-trained model: https://download.pytorch.org/models/vgg16-397923af.pth.
+- VGGLoss / vgg_model_path: if users want to add the perceptual loss, please download VGG-16 officially pre-trained model: https://download.pytorch.org/models/vgg16-397923af.pth.
 Then, put it under `pretrained_models` folder.
-Otherwise, please comment out the `VGGLoss` in the `yaml` files.
+Otherwise, please comment out the `VGGLoss` in the `yaml` files
+- lr_g: learning rate of the network
+- lr_decrease_epoch / lr_decrease_factor: after every `lr_decrease_epoch`, the learning rate multiplies with `lr_decrease_factor`

+#### Dataset parameters:
 - train_path: path to original synthetic training set (`original/train`)
 - val_path: path to original synthetic validation set (`original/val_no_overlap`)
 - train_sharp_path: path to sharpened training set (`sharpened/train`)